-The Cherohala Skyway is just 58 miles away from the Ocoee Adventure Center.
-You can combine Ocoee River rafting or any of our other outdoor activities with a weekend of exploring some of the best motorcycle and sports car roads the Eastern United States has to offer.
-The scenic views of the skyway are complemented by other nearby great sightseeing opportunities such as Bald River Falls, Joyce Kilmer Memorial Forest, Cheoah River, Fontana Lake and Dam, Dragon’s Tail (US 129), Deals Gap, and Hellbender (NC 28).
+The Cherohala Skyway is just 58 mile drive from the Ocoee Adventure Center.
+Additionally, you can combine Ocoee River rafting with a weekend of exploring.
+Certainly, visit some of the best motorcycle and sports car roads in the Eastern United States.
+The Tennessee portion of the skyway follows TN 165 and meets NC 143 at the state line.
+However, the scenic views of the skyway are complemented by other nearby sightseeing opportunities.
+See Bald River Falls, and Joyce Kilmer Memorial Forest.
+Ride along the Cheoah River on US 129.
+Then try the Dragon’s Tail as you shot Deals Gap.
+Afterwards, ride the Hellbender of NC 28 back to Fontana Lake.
+Finally explore the tallest dam east of the Mississippi River.

 Bald River Falls is located just upstream of where the Bald River joins the Tellico River in the Cherokee National Forest.
 The falls are approximately one hundred feet tall with great views from the Forest Service Road 120 bridge.
 Joyce Kilmer Memorial Forest is near the other end of the Cherohala Skyway in North Carolina.
 The Joyce Kilmer Memorial Forest is a 3,800 acre tract of virgin forest in the Nantahala National Forest.
 See our Joyce Kilmer Memorial Forest blog for more information, photos, and video.